amit-ro/simple-synchronizers/README.md

 # simple-synchronizers
 Here to will find designs of few simple sinchronizres and how they work.

-Please not that the goal is to synchronize a single pulse from two different clock domains, the width of pulse is one clock cycle.
+Please note that the goal is to synchronize a single pulse from two different clock domains, the width of pulse is one clock cycle.

 Every design will include:
 * Block diagram.